 The photo opportunities at Disneyland Resort are seriously endless and you’ll quickly find your camera roll filled with amazing memories.
 But there’s also a few ways to step up your Disneyland photo game with zero photography skills!

 The solution is Disneyland PhotoPass!
 PhotoPass helps you capture magical memories throughout Disneyland Resort without having to haul your own bulky, expensive camera around.

-And even if you’re only working that cell phone camera, Disneyland photographers can help make sure everyone is in the picture with PhotoPass.
+And even if you’re only working that cell phone camera, Disneyland photographers can help make sure everyone is included in the picture with PhotoPass.